How to Prep for USMLE Step 1: 5 Study Tips That Work

 2. Simulating the Test

 Another great way to ensure success on the USMLE steps is to simulate the real test.
 Many students find that they can answer 40 questions in a row without much problem.
 However, the real USMLE Step 1 exam consists of 280 questions!
 Therefore, it can be helpful to start building your question-taking endurance in the weeks preceding your scheduled exam.
+One of the most effective USMLE study tips is to treat practice blocks like live testing sessions, completing them under timed conditions and reviewing them carefully afterward.

 There are few ways to do this – either by taking NBME practice tests (which have about 160 questions each), or by taking several UWorld blocks in a row (40 questions each).
 Incrementally increasing your question-taking endurance can lower your test-day anxiety and help you stay focused for the full duration of the 8-hour exam.
-See our 6-week or 10-week Step 1 study schedules to get help with effectively spreading these practice tests and QBank questions over time.

 3. Starting Early